-- 5.27 In particular, the following schemes will be supported where they help to 'make good' shortfalls arising from Stevenage and ensure an appropriate level of provision across the FEMA and other areas with strong connections to Stevenage: - A new strategic allocation at Royston Road, Baldock in North Hertfordshire.
-This is a key opportunity to provide new employment land close to the Borough.
-This site falls within the Stevenage and Letchworth sub-area where it would be appropriate to make a full range of employment provision to meet any unmet needs; and - The continued development of Stratton Business Park, Biggleswade.
-This lies beyond Stevenage's immediate sub-market but within the wider FEMA in both commercial property and labour market terms.
-This is considered suitable to assist in accommodating unmet industrial and distribution (E(g)(iii), B2 and B8) requirements. - 5.28 These measures will ensure an appropriate level of employment provision throughout the A1 / A1(M) corridor.
+- 5.27 These measures will ensure an appropriate level of employment provision throughout the A1 / A1(M) corridor.
 They will support sustainable economic growth, creating jobs and prosperity.
-They will support the aspirations of the Hertfordshire LEP while providing flexibility and choice for employers over the period to 2031. - 5.29 There are also many jobs provided outside of our main employment areas and employment uses in general.
+They will support the aspirations of the Hertfordshire LEP while providing flexibility and choice for employers over the period to 2031. - 5.28 There are also many jobs provided outside of our main employment areas and B-class uses in general.
 The town's biggest single employer is the Lister Hospital.
 Thousands of people are employed in retail, leisure and other services.
-This plan recognises the importance of these sectors to jobs and growth and contains appropriate policies to protect and enhance their contribution in this regard. - 5.30 Our SA says that this policy performs very well in economic terms by supporting the development and growth of business and industry in the town.
+This plan recognises the importance of these sectors to jobs and growth and contains appropriate policies to protect and enhance their contribution in this regard. - 5.29 Our SA says that this policy performs very well in economic terms by supporting the development and growth of business and industry in the town.
 There may be some longer term, impacts to the environment due to development on Green Belt sites.
-However, these impacts can be reduced and mitigated through their development and delivery.
+However, these impacts can be reduced and mitigated against through their development and delivery.